MCommins/Cs362_PcBuilder/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The perpose of this project is to create a simple PC builder website.

+Things this app uses:
-* Ruby version
+* Ruby

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails

-* How to run the test suite
+How to run the test suit:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  ensure that your terminal is in the directory of the project. from there you will run 'rspec'.
+At that point, rails will start the test suit and inform the tester of any fails or issues.

+Creators: Devon Crane, Nick Newell